ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

    - Status: To be implemented and tested.

 3. Inconsistent Shakespearean Mode Tracking (Medium Likelihood)
-   - The Shakespearean mode may not be consistently tracked throughout the response generation process.
+   - The `self.is_shakespearean` flag may not be consistently set or checked throughout the response generation process.
-   - Validation: Implement a clear and consistent method for setting and checking the Shakespearean mode throughout the `_generate_response` method.
+   - Validation: Implement a clear and consistent method for setting and checking the Shakespearean mode throughout the response generation process.
    - Status: To be implemented and tested.

 4. Model-Specific Behavior Interference (Low Likelihood)